 Cindy MacDonald, M.Ed.
-Director of Disability Resources Massachusetts College of Liberal Arts 375 Church Street North Adams, MA 01247 +1 (413)662-5334 cindy.macdonald@mcla.edu Mark Hopkins Hall - Room 102
+Director of Disability Resources +1 (413)662-5334 cindy.macdonald@mcla.edu Mark Hopkins Hall - Room 102

 Discrimination and Sexual Harassment

 General Grievance

 Grievances or complaints of a general nature may be filed with the Dean of Students office.
 The Student Grievance Procedure may not be used to address allegations of discrimination, including sexual harassment.